 An RSS feed is a tool for helping people access content from your site.
 News aggregators and feed readers, which collect posts from different blogs and websites into one location, pull content from RSS feeds.
 RSS feeds also enable people to subscribe to podcasts and email update notifications.

-Squarespace websites have built-in RSS feeds for all Blog, Products, Events, Gallery, and Album pages.
+Squarespace websites have built-in RSS feeds for all Blog, Events, Store, Gallery, and Album pages.
 When you publish content on one of those pages, its RSS feed automatically updates, creating the new content as an .xml file.
 Any external services that subscribe to the RSS feed will pull this new content.

 Squarespace RSS feeds pull: